 - D. Who should pay, or contribute to, culture? - i.
 Who should allocate? - ii.
-The decision-making powers of overseeing boards of directors; Who should decide? - E. Meritocracy and the value of "high culture".
+The decision-making powers of overseeing boards of directors; Who should decide?

+- E. Meritocracy and the value of "high culture".
 Is there a spill-down effect in culture? - F. Who is subsidized when culture is subsidized?
 Do subsidies go to the rich and/or educated?
 Is this a bad or inefficient outcome? - G. Should agencies like the NEA or NEH make decisions as experts? - H. The warts of democracy and cultural policy; their affect on public policy (legislation and regulation. - i.
-Understanding the role of special interests in cultural policy: how organized are these interests? - ii.
-Bundling of legislation and earmarking directed at cultural policy. - iii.
-Political discounting and over-investing in culture; the case of museums.
+Understanding the role of special interests in cultural policy: how organized are these at?